 Thus, in early 2373, the Tricameron approved a project to completely replace the current Romulan interceptor, codenamed the "Hawk"-class by Starfleet.
 The Stalker would be even smaller, faster, more maneuverable and more heavily armed than its predecessor, equipped with a revolutionary miniaturized development of the cloaking device.
 The Stalker's mission profile would be to counter both current and projected next-generation Federation and Klingon warp fighters, ensuring space superiority for the Romulan fleet.
 Moreover, the Stalkers were designed specifically to hunt down and destroy the B'Rel bird of prey, the Defiant-class escort and the Jem'hadar scarab, as the craft was officially known to the Romulans.
 This would allow the warbirds to focus on their primary offensive role against larger foes.

-Despite a pressing need, however, the high requirements for the Stalker resulted in lengthy development delays, and the craft would entirely miss the Dominion War.
-The older "Hawk" proved effective, far more so than the primitive Federation Peregrine, but the fighter cadre suffered catastrophic casualties throughout the course of the conflict.
-Worse, the Empire's neighbours now had detailed information on the Hawk, with Starfleet ships rescuing damaged Hawks and taking the opportunity to examine the craft, while the defection of a former fighter pilot to the Federation in 2373 was a substantial security failure.
+Despite a pressing need, however, the ambitious requirements for the Stalker resulted in lengthy development delays, and the craft would entirely miss the Dominion War.
+The older "Hawk" proved effective in the conflict, outperforming the primitive Federation Peregrine.
+However, the Romulan fighter cadre suffered catastrophic casualties throughout the course of the war.
+Worse, the Empire's neighbours now had detailed information on the Hawk, with Starfleet ships often "rescuing" damaged Hawks and taking the opportunity to examine the craft.
+By 2375, detailed specifications about Hawk-class fighters were now common knowledge throughout the Alpha Quadrant.

-As a result, once the final design of the Stalker was finalised, rapid production went underway immediately to replenish losses.
+As a result, once the final design of the Stalker was finalised, rapid production went underway immediately to replenish losses and replace the increasingly obsolete Hawks, which were outperformed by the new Federation Valkyries.
 By 2378, numerous squadrons of Stalkers had been deployed all over the Empire, from space fortresses to carriers and even retrofitted D'Deridex-class warbirds.
 Far faster and more agile than any known fighter design, with the advantage of superior pilots and cloaking technology, the Stalkers reasserted Romulan space superiority for years to come.